musaakramsaleh/special-backend/README.md

-# Special Project
+# Special Backend

 This project focuses on providing a robust backend for a product listing and searching interface, where users can filter, sort, and search products effectively.
+Main purpose was to learn the features of mongodb

 ## Key Features: